High- and low-entropy layers in solids behind shock and ramp compression waves: Mathematical model

-where $k_\mathrm{B}$ is the Boltzmann constant; $h$ is the Planck constant; $\theta$ is the parameter with the dimensionality of temperature (see Table~\ref{table1}); $c_b$ is the bulk velocity of sound, which is defined from the equation of state. \cite{Khishchenko-LiNa-JPCS-2008} The yield strength is determined by the Taylor relation: \cite{Suzuki-Takeuchi-Yoshinaga-1991}
+where $k_\mathrm{B}$ is the Boltzmann constant; $h$ is the Planck constant; $\theta$ is the parameter with the dimensionality of temperature (see Table~\ref{table1}); $c_\mathrm{b}$ is the bulk velocity of sound, which is defined from the equation of state.
+The yield strength is determined by the Taylor relation \cite{Suzuki-Takeuchi-Yoshinaga-1991}:

-where $Y_0$ includes resistance from point obstacles and Peierls barrier and the second term accounts interaction between moving dislocations and immobilized one; $A_\mathrm{I}$ is the constant of interaction and $\rho_\mathrm{I}$ is the total density of immobilized dislocations. \cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013} Accounting of immobilized dislocations allows one to get a good fit with experimental profile of unloading wave. \cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}
+where $Y_0$ includes resistance from point obstacles and Peierls barrier and the second term accounts interaction between moving dislocations and immobilized ones; $A_\mathrm{I}$ is the constant of interaction and $\rho_\mathrm{I}$ is the total density of immobilized dislocations \cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}.
+Despite the fact that the Taylor hardening is commonly treated as the function of the total dislocation density \cite{Davoudi-Vlassak-2018, Kositski-Mordehai-2019}, here we use the density of immobilized dislocations instead.
+We suppose that the immobilized dislocations form behind the shock front some structures, which strongly resist the motion of the rest (mobile) dislocations.
+This strong resistance is reflected by the high value of the interaction constant $A_\mathrm{I}$ (see Table~\ref{table1}).
+On this background, the resistance of the mobile dislocation is negligible, and we neglect it for the sake of simplicity.
+This approach with the strong resistance from immobilized dislocations allows us to get a good fit with experimental profile of unloading wave besides the shock wave~\cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013}.

+The fitted in~\cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013} values of the dislocation interaction constant $A_\mathrm{I}$ (6 for Al and 4 for Cu, see Table~1) are about order of magnitude higher than that follows from the discreet dislocation dynamics \cite{Kocks-Mecking-PMS-2003, Madec-Kubin-AM-2017}.
+The more intensive strengthening can be explained by formation of specific dislocation structures in the shock-loaded metals, which are more resistant to the dislocation motion than that are considered in the discreet dislocation simulations.
+It should be mentioned that the same dislocation kinetics with the same order of magnitude of the interaction coefficient were successfully used in \cite{Yao-Pei-Yu-Bai-Wu-JAP-2017} in order to explain the dynamics of release of shock-loaded Al in experiments~\cite{Huang-Asay-JAP-2007}.

-The kinetics equations \cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013} for mobile and immobilized dislocations are as follows:
+The kinetics equations~\cite{Mayer-Khishchenko-Levashov-Mayer-JAP-2013} for mobile and immobilized dislocations are as follows:

 where $Q_{\mathrm{D}}$ is the generation rate of the mobile dislocations; $Q_{\mathrm{I}}$ is the rate of immobilization; $Q_{\mathrm{Da}}$ and $Q_{\mathrm{Ia}}$ are the annihilation rates of mobile and immobilized dislocations correspondingly: